NYPL/replace-redshift-data-lambda/README.md

 `main` has the latest and greatest commits, `qa` has what's in our QA environment, and `production` has what's in our production environment.

 ## Deployment
 CI/CD is not enabled.
 To deploy a new version of this function, first modify the code in the git repo and open a pull request to the appropriate environment branch.
-Then follow the directions [here](https://docs.aws.amazon.com/lambda/latest/dg/python-package.html).
-Note that the redshift_connector package (and any other dependencies that may be added later) must also be included in the zip.
+Then run `source deployment_script.sh` and upload the resulting zip.
+Note that if any files are added or deleted, this script must be modified.
+For more information, see the directions [here](https://docs.aws.amazon.com/lambda/latest/dg/python-package.html).